adderbyte/GYM_XPLANE_ML/RL_Agents_Algorithms/Expected_sarsa_continuous_space/Readme.md

 Follow these steps:
    * clone the repository
    * cd Expected_sarsa_continuous_space  ( to Change directory to Expected_sarsa_continuous_space )
-   * pip install -e .   ( "." signifies present directory )
+   * pip install -e .  (-e flag Install a project in editable mode (i.e. setuptools “develop mode”) from a local project path or a VCS url., "." signifies present directory )